BartyPitt/RoboticsProject/docs/ConnectFourAlgorithm.rst

 Analysis Functions
 -----------------------

-When the human player (Player 1) has made a move, the ``drop_piece`` function will update the numpy array ``board`` with a 1.
+When the human player (Player 1) has made a move, the ``drop_piece`` function will update the numpy array ``board`` with a number 1 in the specified position.
 In order for the game algorithm (Player 2) to choose the best move to play in response, it has to understand and analyse the current board state.
 This is done using a 'windowing' technique.
 In the following function, horizontal, vertical, positive (upward sloping) and negative (downward sloping) diagonal windows are created.
 These windows are then used to scan all possible 4-piece sections of the board, and evaluate (score) each window based on its contents.

 This evaluation is performed separately by the ``evaluate_window`` function, which is called within the ``score_position`` function, and explained in further detail below.